 Avoid antibiotics whenever possible

 This is a hard one, but it’s best to try as much as you can.
 Antibiotics are extremely over-prescribed in the U.S. In fact, the Center for Disease Control and Prevention estimates that doctors in the U.S. prescribe around 30% of antibiotics unnecessarily.
 Avoid taking antibiotics unless your doctor says they are absolutely necessary.
 This is because antibiotics kill the bad bacteria but they also kill the good bacteria that keep your gut working properly.
 This has long-term negative health implications for you.
 Some research reports that even six months after the use of antibiotics, the gut still lacks several species of beneficial bacteria.
 If you do need to take any antibiotics, make sure that you increase your probiotic intake during that time you’re taking it, and for a month or so after you finish taking the medication.

 Exercising is the best way to express yourself through your body and give your body a chance to speak.
 Exercise improves your health, reduces inflammation, helps with weight loss, keeps our muscles and joints healthy and our bones strong, and improves blood pressure.

-New research also shows that it helps keep your gut healthy as well.
+But that's not all.
+Research also shows that it helps keep your gut healthy.
 In addition to reducing chronic inflammation, research demonstrates that people engaging in regular exercise have a larger variety of gut flora than people who do not exercise.
-So make sure that you’re getting between 20 and 30 minutes of exercise, minimum every day.
-Some of the activities you can do include: walking, playing tennis, swimming, yoga, stretching, strength training, or just hopping up and down in front of the mirror to your favorite song.
+So make sure that you’re getting between 20 and 30 minutes of exercise, at a minimum, every day.
+Some of the activities you can do include: walking, playing tennis, swimming, yoga, stretching, strength training, or even dancing to your favorite songs.
 Aim for at least half an hour every single day.
 Remember, you can even multitask and exercise while watching TV by doing stretching, sit-ups, squats, or other types of exercises.